 Starring: Matt Damon, Robin Williams, Ben Affleck

 Not only is this one of Robin Williams’ best roles, it also shows the boyhood chemistry of a young Matt Damon and Ben Affleck.
-“Good Will Hunting” is one of those genius movies that really show what it is like when it comes to the struggles that come with being a hidden genius entails.
-By showing how a genius cannot let his talents overshadow his own personal lives, “Good Will Hunting” easily secure a spot on every single list of the best genius movies of all time.
+“Good Will Hunting” is one of those movies that really show what it is like when it comes to the struggles that come with being a hidden genius entails.
+By showing how a genius cannot let his talents overshadow his own personal lives, “Good Will Hunting” easily secure a spot on every single list of the best movies of all time.

 Director: Scott Hicks